JamitLabs/BestPractices/_articles/Apple/AP020 Swift Architecture/0200 Establishing Solid Base Types.en.md

 Probably most iOS apps save and retrieve objects from a database

-If you use Realm or CoreData as your local database, you will be provided with a superclass for your model objects (`Object` in Realm and `NSManagedObject` in CoreData).
+If you use Realm or CoreData as your local database, you will be provided with a superclass for your model types (`Object` in Realm and `NSManagedObject` in CoreData).
 But if you don't - when making calls to a REST API on a server for example - you need to create some base type for your model yourself.
 Why?
 Because this prevents repetitions and therefore makes your code more maintainable.
 Instead of having to write a